 A very important aspect of your 401(k) program for you and your company’s employees to keep in mind: The total annual contribution amount is an individual limit meaning that it applies to all 401(k) plans an employee has.
 It’s important to make sure they’re keeping a close eye on their annual total if they have multiple accounts.

-No matter how much money an employee makes, only the first $280,000 is eligible for an employer match.
+No matter how much money an employee makes, only the first $285,000 is eligible for employer and employee contributions.
 This cap was put in place to help ensure retirement savings are equitable across the board for all employees.

 What’s a 401(k) Catch-Up Contribution?